 One such organization is Philips Health Systems, a pioneer of precision medicine for clinicians.
 Here, data and machine learning fuels research programs intended to revolutionize the caregiver experience for both doctors and patients.
 As the Principal Scientist for the project, Minnan Xu explains how her team’s data analysis work transforms clinicians to be anticipatory rather than reactive, a process not imaginable before the manipulation of large data sets.
 From cleaning data to packaging it up for algorithm development, her team produces groundbreaking work for Philips, which enriches the lives of many people.

 The partnership between DataKind and Lava Mae (the non-profit that makes showering possible for homeless communities in Los Angeles, Oakland, and San Francisco) is another example of how data professionals find purpose in their work.
 For the project, DataKind appointed data ambassadors (Seward Lee and Yulia Yukina) and a team of remote volunteer data scientists to analyze data gathered from the organization’s mobile-shower trailer.
 The findings helped Lava Mae see the composition of local homeless populations in detail.

-Released in 2016, LinkedIn’s Purpose at Work report revealed that 58% of companies with a clear purpose experienced 10% more growth than those without, over a three-year period.
+Released in 2016, LinkedIn’s Purpose at Work report revealed that 58% of companies with a clear purpose experienced 10% more growth than those without, over three years.
 Similarly, 82% of purpose-led companies experienced positive growth during this time.
 Even more striking, 40% of the U.S. workforce is considered purpose-driven.
 By 2020, we believe this number will reach 50%, thanks in part to IT organizations.